The Amazing Spider-Man (film): Critical response

-Lisa Schwarzbaum of Entertainment Weekly gave the film an A− describing the film as "a friskier, sweeter-natured variation" when compared to Raimi's work.
-She explained that the most "amazing" element was not the "blockbuster wow!" but instead the "intimate awww."
-Claudia Puig of USA Today explained that "as a new chapter in the superpowered arachnid saga, it stands on its own quite nicely, focusing more on human emotions than on a panoply of special effects."
-She said "where Tobey Maguire in the original Spider-Man trilogy was earnest, Garfield's Spider-Man is whip-smart and likably cheeky, with an undercurrent of teenage angst."
-She also called the film "as much a coming-of-age story as a crime-fighting action saga."
-Christy Lemire of the Associated Press described Garfield's Spider-Man as an arrogant and misunderstood outsider, giving the film a "restless, reckless energy and a welcome sense of danger."
-She also concluded that Webb was a different sort of director, saying that while Webb's big set pieces lacked Raimi's imagination, they conveyed "emotional truth" and "a pervasive sense of humanity".
-However, Ty Burr of The Boston Globe felt that the film lacked the original's pop grace and the pulpy joy, saying the film was "dumbed down, tarted up" and "almost shockingly uninspired".
-Burr evaluated it as "the worst superhero film since Green Lantern".
-Colin Covert of the Star Tribune also felt that The Amazing Spider-Man is weaker than its predecessor and described it as "The Notebook in spandex".
-Roger Ebert of the Chicago Sun-Times felt that the reboot provided better reasons for why Peter Parker adopts his superhero role, even if the origin story didn't need to be told once again.
-He also remarked that it was "probably the second best" of the four Spider-Man films after Spider-Man 2, explaining that Lizard was lackluster compared to that film's villain, Doctor Octopus, and had the dramatic range of Godzilla.
+Lisa Schwarzbaum of Entertainment Weekly described the film as "friskier" and "sweeter-natured" than Raimi's Spider-Man films.
+She felt the story's intimate moments were more laudable than its spectacles.
+Claudia Puig of USA Today wrote that as a reboot, the film "stands on its own quite nicely, focusing more on human emotions than on a panoply of special effects."
+She said that Garfield's version of Spider-Man is "whip-smart and likably cheeky, with an undercurrent of teenage angst."
+Christy Lemire of the Associated Press described Garfield's Spider-Man as an arrogant and misunderstood outsider, which gives the film a "restless, reckless energy and a welcome sense of danger."
+However, Ty Burr of The Boston Globe felt the film was "dumbed down, tarted up" and "almost shockingly uninspired" compared to the Raimi films; he described it as the worst superhero film since Green Lantern.
+Colin Covert of the Star Tribune also felt that The Amazing Spider-Man was weaker than its predecessors and described it as "The Notebook in spandex".
+Roger Ebert of the Chicago Sun-Times felt that the reboot provided better reasons for why Peter adopts his superhero role.
+However, he said the Lizard was uninspired and had the dramatic range of Godzilla.